susannah-b/shiver-unpaired/README.md

 `SID_MinCov_foo_bar.fasta`: the consensus genome.
 In place of `foo` and `bar` here you'll see the two coverage thresholds specified in `config.bash`: `foo` is the minimum number of reads to call a base (if there are fewer than `foo` reads we call `?` instead of a base), `bar` the minimum number to use upper case for the base (to signal increased confidence).
 `SID_MinCov_foo_bar_ForGlobalAln.fasta`, `SID_coords.csv`: these files are useful for when multiple samples are processed, so we postpone their explanation.
 `SID_clean_1.fastq.gz`, `SID_clean_2.fastq.gz`: the reads after removal of adapters, primers, low-quality bases, and those read pairs suspected of being contamination.
+`SID_InsertSizeCounts.csv`: the inferred insert-size distribution.

 #### Processing example 2: scripting over samples, all with HIV contigs, some of which need correcting
 Say your directory looks like this: